-Due to space constraints, we do not present a discussion on the performance evaluation of the system.
-The reader is directed to [4] for the full version of this paper.
 The current system has been built in order to test the feasibility of an operating system level DRM controller.
 We have tried to make it as complete as possible, but our implementation is not a complete solution for DRM.
 In this section, we discuss how well our approach works in achieving its goals, as well as detailing some issues that we feel need to be addressed for a more complete system.

-A. Application Level Transparency
+6.1 Application Level Transparency